lienzhuzhu/blog/content/posts/simple-bof/0-overview.md

 !["https://hackmag.com/security/stack-overflow/"](/blog/images/simple-bof/stack.png)

 We will take control of the return address by overwriting the value by overflowing a local buffer variable in the function body.
+This is possible in programs that use vulnerable functions like `strcpy()`, which blindly copy data into buffers without considering the size of the destination.
+If the source content is larger than the destination, the contents will overwrite stack memory beyond the destination buffer.

 # Overwriting the return address